 Our ‘Click & Deliver’ service is available to people who meet certain criteria for vulnerability, or who are 60 years plus, or who are living in a remote location.
 There is some flexibility available to meet the needs of people who may be experiencing difficulties or access issues; find out more on our Click & Deliver page.

-Mobile Libraries are currently operating (with some minor disruptions) on their regular routes.
-Mobile Library customers can collect holds and return Collection items contact-free at their designated stop.
-Find our more on the Click & Collect page.
+The Golden Plains Mobile Library will not be operating on Saturdays for the time-being.
+Mobile library customers can also choose to collect holds and return Collection items contact-free at their designated stop.
+Find out our more on the Click & Collect page.

 CHECK OUT OUR DIGITAL RESOURCES